Christian1984/vfrmap-for-vr/README.md

 *Charts Folder*

+<div style="page-break-after: always;"></div>

 > Please note:
 >
 > Subfolders starting with an '!' will be ignored by the ingame panel's charts browser.
 This can be used to temporarily "deactivate" charts that you don't need on a particular flight.
-The `!import` folder (used by the [PDF Importer](#pdf-import-panel) will be ignored as well.
+The `!import` folder (used by the [PDF Importer Tool](#pdf-importer-tool) will be ignored as well.

-<div style="page-break-after: always;"></div>

 Your charts folder should look like this: